Chai Feldblum's EEOC

 The courts have criticized EEOC for misuse of its authority, poor expert analysis, and pursuit of novel cases unsupported by law.
 Several courts have openly criticized EEOC for its failure to satisfy pre-litigation requirements, such as attempting to resolve discrimination disputes out of court; yet, the general counsel is leading an effort to prevent court review of such requirements.

 The EEOC’s general counsel decides which cases to recommend for litigation.
-However, he can’t bring cases without approval from the commissioners.
-Thus, to the extent that Feldblum voted to bring the “questionable cases” and take the baseless positions referred to in the report — and she did whenever the opportunity arose — she is responsible for the “litigation failure” and “misplaced priorities” cited.
+However, he can’t bring cases without approval from the commissioners on whose behalf he litigates.
+Thus, unless Feldblum voted against the “questionable cases” and baseless litigation positions referred to in the report — and she did not — she is responsible for the “litigation failure” and “misplaced priorities” cited.

 The report continues: